microsoftgraph/msgraph-training-changenotifications/tutorial/02_create-app.md

 The application requests an application permission with the **User.Read.All** scope.
 This permission requires administrative consent.

-Select **Grant admin consent for Contoso**, then select **Yes** to consent this application and grant the application access to your tenant using the scopes you specified.
+Select **Grant admin consent for [your tenant name]**, then select **Yes** to consent this application and grant the application access to your tenant using the scopes you specified.

 ![Screenshot approved admin consent](./images/aad-portal-newapp-graphscope-04.png)